This is an AI translated post.

 Select Language

-Major banks and internet banks in Japan have raised fixed-rate mortgage rates since June.
-The average 10-year fixed rate of the three mega-banks has risen by 0.08% to 3.89%, the highest level in about 13 years.
-Expectations are growing that the Bank of Japan will raise interest rates further at its monetary policy decisions scheduled for June 13 and 14.
-There are concerns that rising interest rates will accelerate the decline of businesses and increase bankruptcies.
-To protect yourself from these rising interest rate risks, individuals need to change their perception of interest rates.
+Since June, major Japanese banks and internet banks have raised fixed-rate mortgage interest rates.
+The average 10-year fixed-rate for the three major mega-banks has risen by 0.08% to 3.89%, the highest level in about 13 years.
+There are also expectations that the Bank of Japan will implement a further interest rate hike at the monetary policy decision meeting scheduled for June 13th and 14th.
+The rising interest rates are raising concerns about accelerated corporate weeding-out and an increase in bankruptcies.
+In order to protect themselves from this rising interest rate risk, individuals need to change their perception of interest rates.

-In mid-May, global inflation concerns intensified, putting upward pressure on interest rates.
-On May 22, the yield on newly issued 10-year Japanese government bonds exceeded 1.00%.
-This is the highest level since May 2013, when the Bank of Japan introduced unconventional quantitative easing and entered an ultra-low interest rate environment under Abenomics.
-With growing concern about rising interest rates, more and more companies in Japan and the United States are issuing corporate bonds to secure funds early.
-Japan is undergoing a significant societal shift from a "world without interest rates" to a "world with interest rates."
+In mid-May, amid growing global concerns about inflation, upward pressure on interest rates intensified.
+On May 22nd, the yield on newly issued 10-year Japanese government bonds exceeded 1.00%.
+This is the highest level in about 11 years since May 2013, when the Bank of Japan introduced unconventional quantitative easing under Abenomics and entered an ultra-low interest rate environment.
+With growing concerns about future interest rate hikes, companies in Japan and the United States are increasingly issuing corporate bonds to secure funding early.
+From a "world without interest rates" to a "world with interest rates," a significant societal shift is about to occur in Japan.

-Since many people are not accustomed to rising interest rates, it is important to prepare in advance for how it could affect daily life or business operations.
+Since many people are not accustomed to rising interest rates, it is important to prepare in advance for how it might affect daily life or business operations.